antfu/talks/2025-09-18/src/slides.md

 />

 <!--
-Then the third tip I would give is to be [click] Progressive.
+Then the third tip I would give is to be [click] progressive.

-[click] Progressive means we should reduce the friction for people to onboarding and use our tools.
+[click] Progressive means we should reduce the friction for people to onboard and use our tools.

-It's meaningless to craft a great tool that no one know how to use right?
+It's meaningless to craft a great tool that no one knows how to use, right?
 -->

 ---